KrishUnni-Z/currency-converter/README.md

 - `app.py`: Main file for running the Streamlit app.
 It includes user interface, API interaction, and output formatting.
 - `frankfurter.py`: Contains functions to fetch the list of currencies and conversion rates from the Frankfurter API.
+- `api.py`: Contains functions to interact with the API.
 - `currency.py`: Helper functions to format output and handle currency conversion logic.
 - `requirements.txt`: Lists all Python dependencies needed to run the app.
 - `README.txt`: The file you are currently reading, which documents how to use the app.